webbgroup/stelligent-u/07-load-balancing/README.md

 _What is the trade off of going with a more secure SSL policy?_

+Less Supported devices.
+But ultimately it is worth while.
+TLS 1.3 is more difficult to add.

 ##### Question: Certificate Management

 _We imported a local certificate into ACM, what other options do you have?
 How do those processes work?_

+Command line.
+Import -> uniqueIdentifier > ARN link

 #### Lab 7.1.4: Cleanup